Universal Approximation of Linear Time-Invariant (LTI) Systems through RNNs: Power of Randomness in Reservoir Computing: Introduction

-Even though deep neural networks have demonstrated their effectiveness in various applications, they are still largely perceived as black-box functions converting features in input data to classification labels or regression values at their output.
-With the growing real-world application of neural network models in sensitive areas such as autonomous driving, medical diagnostics and public governance, there is an increasing need to understand the inner workings of such models and be able to attribute the degree of influence of individual input features over the output decisions of the neural network model.
+Even though deep neural networks have been effective in various applications, they are still largely perceived as black-box functions converting features in input data to classification labels or regression values at their output.
+With the growing real-world application of neural network models in sensitive areas such as autonomous driving and medical diagnostics, there is an increasing need to develop a deep understanding of the inner workings of such models.
 This has given birth to the field of Explainable Machine Learning (XML) which has seen important developments in recent times.
 A useful overview of Layer-Wise Relevance Propagation (LRP), which is an explainability technique for deep neural networks that uses propagation of relevance information from the output to the input layers, is provided in~\cite{Montavon2019}.
-An information theoretic approach towards opening the black box of neural networks was provided in~\cite{shwartzziv2017opening} building upon the information bottleneck (IB) principle.
-SHAP (SHapley Additive exPlanations), which is a model interpretation framework built on principles of game theory, was introduced in~\cite{Lundberg2017}.
+An information-theoretic approach towards opening the black box of neural networks was provided in~\cite{shwartzziv2017opening} building upon the information bottleneck (IB) principle.
+SHAP (SHapley Additive exPlanations), which is a model interpretation framework built on the principles of game theory, was introduced in~\cite{Lundberg2017}.
 Outside of neural network models, the work in~\cite{Baehrens2010} introduces the concept of local explanation vectors, applying the technique to support vector machines (SVMs).
-While these works introduce useful interpretation and explanation frameworks, a simple first principles-based approach that utilizes a signal processing understanding is largely missing or not yet fully developed for most neural network architectures.
+While these works introduce useful interpretation and explanation frameworks, a first principles-based approach that utilizes a signal processing-oriented understanding is largely missing or not yet fully developed for most neural network architectures.